-Lines of Sight - lines of sight are always critical, make sure there are no obstructions
+Lines of Sight - lines of sight are always critical, make sure there are no obstructions.

-Le right site plan is crucial (retail store blueprint or diagram).
-Key camera spots are at transaction points (cash registers and entry/exit points) - the more cameras, the better
+Site Plan - the right site plan is crucial (retail store blueprint or diagram).
+Key camera spots are at transaction points (cash registers and entry/exit points) - the more cameras, the better.